luislutz/BitMap/README.md

 - Random Voltage and Gate Source
 - Sequencing Drums with mutes (up to 9 channels)
 - Quantizing of pitch CV (Chromatic and unusal scales)
-- VCA and Ringmodulator
+- VCA and Ringmodulator (after AD->DA Conversion on the Output)
 - Sequencer for pitch CV
+- infinite Sample and Hold with external trigger
-- Sequence Transformation
+- Pitch Sequence Transformation to related, but different Sequences
 - Slew and Low pass filtering of output with switchable range (passive)
 - Strange Wavefolder (swapping or switching individula bits of Audio)
 - Distortion (hardclipping at 10vpp)
-- Noise source (9 times digital noise with different rates and one 8 bit white noise)
+- Noise source (1 unprocessed Noise white noise outoput, 9 times digital noise with different flavours, and one 8 bit white noise processable with Bitmap as you wish)
-- Compatible with Leibniz system from Xaoc!
+- Compatible with Leibniz system from Xaoc via Leibniz headers on the back of the module!